alternatelabs/bifrost/README.md

 ## Usage

-Crystal realtime service is powered by [JWTs](https://jwt.io/), you can use the JWT library for the language of your choice, the examples will be in [Ruby](https://github.com/jwt/ruby-jwt).
+Bifrost is powered by [JWTs](https://jwt.io/), you can use the JWT library for the language of your choice, the examples will be in [Ruby](https://github.com/jwt/ruby-jwt).

-**Make sure your server side JWT secret is shared with the realtime service to validate JWTs.**
+**Make sure your server side JWT secret is shared with your bifrost server to validate JWTs.**

 ### 1. Create an API endpoint in your application that can give users a realtime token